Trump faces court dates, legal deadlines from summer into primary season

-As former President Trump campaigns to return to the White House, he also is set to defend himself in a slew of legal battles that may unfold in courtrooms from New York to Washington, D.C., to Florida.
+As former President Trump campaigns to return to the White House, he also is set to defend himself in a slew of legal battles that may unfold in courtrooms from New York to Florida to Washington, D.C.

 The Justice Department’s (DOJ) recent indictment of Trump for his handling of classified documents has only added to his legal woes.